The Transition Plan is a long range plan and plays a critical role for developing future options in education, employment and independent living.

 Students planning for a career will want to explore different options for jobs,

-what types of training are needed and where to find those types of jobs.
+as well as, what types of training are needed and where those types of jobs are located.

 http://www.careeronestop.org/ – a one stop for career, training and job search.